rbertolusso/intubate/README.md

 **not considered for general use**, and are not documented (yet).
  I want to make sure first, to the best of my abilities, that they are as general as possible, and that eventual future extensions will be backward compatible.
-You can play with them if you like, but if you use them in production code be prepared to have to change it if I decide to modify the architecture while in the experimental phase.
+You can play with them if you like (I need to play with them more...), but if you use them in production code be prepared to have to change it if I decide to modify the architecture while in the experimental phase.